lcolladotor/derfinder/README.md

 * [__release__](https://github.com/lcolladotor/derfinder/tree/release) This
 branch corresponds to the one that works with the latest
 * [Bioc-release](http://master.bioconductor.org/packages/release).
 It is also
-available at [derfinder-release](https://github.com/lcolladotor/derfinder-release) in order for the git-svn bridge (release version) to work as suggested by [Ilare here](https://www.mail-archive.com/bioc-devel@r-project.org/msg01967.html).
+available at [derfinder-release](https://github.com/lcolladotor/derfinder-release) in order for the git-svn bridge (release version) to work as suggested by [Ilari Scheinin here](https://www.mail-archive.com/bioc-devel@r-project.org/msg01967.html).

 ## Old